wombleton/gitlaw-nz/acts/R/Reciprocal Enforcement of Judgments Act 1934.md

     *   (c) it is given after the coming into operation of the Order in Council directing that this Part shall extend to that country:

-        provided that nothing in this paragraph shall apply with respect to judgments given in the United Kingdom or in any other part of Her Majesty's dominions to which Part 1 of the Administration of Justice Act 1922 applied immediately before the passing of this Act.
+        provided that nothing in this paragraph shall apply with respect to judgments given in the United Kingdom or in any other part of the Sovereign's dominions to which Part 1 of the Administration of Justice Act 1922 applied immediately before the passing of this Act.

     (3A) \[Repealed\]